modcloth/ruby-style-guide/README.md

 * Use RDoc and its conventions for API documentation.
 Don't put an empty line between the comment block and the `def`.
-* Limit lines to 80 characters.
+* Avoid lines longer than 80 characters when possible (and absolutely limit them to 120 characters).
 * Avoid trailing whitespace.

 ## Syntax